 Instructions

-- In a bowl, beat together the eggs and milk.
-Add in the creamed corn, remaining [thawed, whole] corn kernels, cracker crumbs, salt and pepper.
+- In a mixing bowl, add the eggs and milk and whisk to combine.
+To that, add in the creamed corn, remaining (thawed) whole corn kernels, cracker crumbs, salt and pepper.

 - Use a rubber spatula to combine.